trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

 The following example `exchange-manager.properties` configuration specifies an AWS S3 bucket as the spooling storage destination.
 Note that the destination does not have to be in AWS, but can be any S3-compatible storage system.
+While the exchange manager is designed to support S3-compatible storage systems, not all such systems are tested for compatibility.
+To ensure your storage system is compatible, refer to your vendor's documentation.

 ```properties
 exchange-manager.name=filesystem